josiahn99/kc1yqn-website/projects/propagation/index.md

 How was this possible, and why was my inital estimate so off?

 This page documents my process to learn the basic principles of VHF wave propogation.
-I start at a high-level, expanding my initial line of sight analysis, and over time hope to fill in the gaps with other factors.
+I start at a high-level, expanding my initial line of sight analysis, and over time hope to fill in the gaps with other relavent factors.

 ---